GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/genesys-email-flow/index.md

 All Genesys Cloud OAuth2 credentials and AWS region configuration used by `CX as Code`is handled through environment variables.
 The following environment variables need to be set before you run your Terraform configuration

 1. `GENESYSCLOUD_OAUTHCLIENT_ID`.
-The id of the Genesys Cloud OAuth client credential grant the Genesys Cloud `Cx as Code` provider will run under.
+The OAuth2 Client id of the Genesys Cloud OAuth2 client credential grant the Genesys Cloud `Cx as Code` provider will run under.
 Information on how to setup a Genesys Cloud OAuth2 client credential grant can be found [here](https://help.mypurecloud.com/articles/create-an-oauth-client/).

 2. `GENESYSCLOUD_OAUTHCLIENT_SECRET`.
-The secret of the Genesys Cloud OAuth client credential grant the Genesys Cloud `Cx s Code` provider will run under.
+The OAuth2 secret of the Genesys Cloud OAuth2 client credential grant the Genesys Cloud `Cx s Code` provider will run under.

 3. `GENESYSCLOUD_REGION`.
 The region used by the Genesys Cloud OAuth2 client.
 Valid values can be found in the `AWS region` field listed [here](https://developer.genesys.cloud/api/rest/).